Guide to information through model Publication Scheme

 This guide to information also contains details of the environmental information that we routinely make available under Environmental Information (Scotland) Regulations 2004 (the EI(S)Rs).

 Heriot-Watt University has adopted the Model Publication Scheme 2013 produced by the Scottish Information Commissioner, who is responsible for enforcing FOISA.
-This scheme has been approved until 31 May 2017.
 You can see this scheme on the Commissioner's website, or by contacting us at the address below.

 We have made a commitment to publish all information which we hold which falls within the classes of information in the scheme.
 This Guide to Information describes the information which we publish in accordance with the scheme, and how you can access this information.